Cybersecurity Education in the

 Cybersecurity Education in the Age of AI and Automation & Ambiguity

 The 2025 Colloquium for Information Systems Security Education (CISSE) celebrates its 29th anniversary as the premier Cybersecurity Education Conference.
 Join us to explore the latest trends in cyber education and engage with subject matter experts from academia, government, and industry.
-We are delighted to welcome Seattle University as our host institution, joined by the University of Seattle as a co-host—both serving as esteemed academic partners for this year’s event..
+We are delighted to welcome Seattle University as our host institution, joined by the City University of Seattle as a co-host—both serving as esteemed academic partners for this year’s event..

 Subscribe for updates